Xcheche/great-kart/README.md

 ## Features

 - User-friendly product catalog with searchable and categorized product listings
-- Detailed product pages with images and descriptions
+- Detailed product pages with production-images/prod1and descriptions
 - Shopping cart functionality to add, update, or remove items
 - Secure checkout process powered by Stripe payment gateway
 - User account registration, login, and profile management
 - Order history and tracking for registered users
 - Responsive and mobile-friendly design using Bootstrap
 - Admin dashboard to manage products, orders, and users
-- Image upload support for product images
-- Real-time validation and feedback on forms
+- Image upload support for product production-images/prod1- Real-time validation and feedback on forms

 ---